-See the instructions for Worksheet A, lines 1 through 4, for a discussion of old and new capital-related costs.
+See the instructions for Worksheet A, lines 1 and 2, for a discussion of capital-related costs.

 Use these worksheets in conjunction with Worksheets B, Part I and B-1.
 The format and allocation process employed are identical to that used on Worksheets B, Part I and B-1.
-Any cost centers, subscripted lines, and/or columns added to Worksheet A are also added to Worksheet B, Parts II and III, in the same sequence.
+Any cost centers, subscripted lines, and/or columns added to Worksheet A are also added to Worksheet B, Part II, in the same sequence.

 Column 0--Where capital-related costs have been directly assigned to specific cost centers on Worksheet A, column 7, in accordance with CMS Pub.
-15-I, §2307, enter in this column those amounts directly assigned from your records.
+15-1, §2307, enter in this column those amounts directly assigned from your records.
 Where you include cost incurred by a related organization, the portion of these costs that are capital-related costs is considered directly assigned capital-related costs of the applicable cost center.
 For example, if you are part of a chain organization that includes some costs incurred by the home office of the chain organization in your administrative and general cost center, the amount so included represents capital-related costs included in this column.

-Columns l through 4--Obtain the amounts entered in columns l through 4, lines 5 through 100, from the corresponding columns and lines on Worksheet B, Part I.
+Columns 1 and 2--Obtain the amounts entered in columns 1 and 2, lines 4 through 199, from the corresponding columns and lines on Worksheet B, Part I.

-Column 4A--Enter the sum of columns 0 through 4 for each line.
+Column 2A--Enter the sum of columns 0 through 2 for each line.

-Enter on line 105 of Worksheet B-l for each column the capital-related costs allocated.
+Enter on line 204 of Worksheet B-l for each column the capital-related costs allocated.
 Report these costs on the first line of each column on Worksheet B, Part II.
 (See exceptions below.)
-Complete a unit cost multiplier for each column by dividing the amount on line 105 of Worksheet B-l by the statistic reported on the first line of the same column.
-Enter the unit cost multiplier 36-82 Rev. 19 on line 106 and round to six decimal places, e.g., .0622438 is rounded to .062244.
+Complete a unit cost multiplier for each column by dividing the amount on line 204 of Worksheet B-l by the statistic reported on the first line of the same column.
+Enter the unit cost multiplier on line 205 and round to six decimal places, e.g., .0622438 is rounded to .062244.
 The allocation process on Worksheet B, Part II is identical to that used on Worksheets B, Part I and B-l.
-Complete lines 107 and 108 of Worksheet B-1 for Worksheet B, Part III using the instructions for Worksheet B, Part II in the preceding paragraph.

-Multiply the unit cost multipliers on lines 106 and 108 by the portion of the total statistic on Worksheet B-1 applicable to each cost center.
-Enter the result of each computation on Worksheet B, Parts II and III, respectively, in the corresponding column and line.
+Multiply the unit cost multipliers on line 205 by the portion of the total statistic on Worksheet B-1 applicable to each cost center.
+Enter the result of each computation on Worksheet B, Part II, respectively, in the corresponding column and line.

-After the unit cost multipliers have been applied to all the cost centers, the total cost on Worksheet B, Parts II and III, line 103 of all the cost centers receiving the allocation must equal the amount allocated on the first line of the column.
+After the unit cost multipliers have been applied to all the cost centers, the total cost on Worksheet B, Part II, line 202 of all the cost centers receiving the allocation must equal the amount allocated on the first line of the column.
 However, this is not true in circumstances described in the second paragraph of exceptions below.
 Perform these procedures for each general service cost center.
-Complete the column for each cost center on Worksheets B-1 and B, Parts II and III before proceeding to the column for the next cost center.
+Complete the column for each cost center on Worksheets B-1 and B, Part II before proceeding to the column for the next cost center.

-EXCEPTIONS:

-When a general service cost center is not allocated on Worksheet B, Part I because it has a negative balance at the point it is to be allocated, the capital-related cost for the same general service cost center on Worksheet B, Parts II and III, is not allocated.
-Enter the total capital-related cost on line 102, the negative cost center line.
-This enables column 4A, line 103 to cross foot to column 27, line 103.
+EXCEPTIONS: When a general service cost center is not allocated on Worksheet B, Part I because it has a negative balance at the point it is to be allocated, the capital-related cost for the same general service cost center on Worksheet B, Part II, is not allocated.
+Enter the total capital-related cost on line 201, the negative cost center line.
+This enables column 2A, line 202 to cross foot to column 26, line 202, if no intern and resident cost or post step-down adjustments are identified in column 25.
+Otherwise column 2A, line 202 will crossfoot to line 24.